Why Austin is Ready To Leap

 In 2023, two general purpose lanes on Barton Springs Road were converted to protected bicycle lanes.

-The results have been extraordinary: Safety is way better and even travel times for cars are unaffected.
+The results have been extraordinary: Safety has improved and even travel times for cars are unaffected.

 Miles of bike & pedestrian upgrades